explodingcamera/blog/content/2024/liwan/index.md

 date: 2024-12-18
 ---

 > This post explores some of this project's background and technical aspects.
-If you're more so interested in the Liwan itself, you can check out the [demo instance](https://demo.liwan.dev/p/liwan.dev) and the docs on [liwan.dev](https://liwan.dev).
+If you're more so interested in Liwan itself, you can check out the [demo instance](https://demo.liwan.dev/p/liwan.dev) and the docs on [liwan.dev](https://liwan.dev).
 The source code available on [GitHub](https://github.com/explodingcamera/liwan) under the AGPL-3.0 license.

-This summer, I started working on a small tool for collecting various metrics on my websites and this blog, partly because it helps me see what's popular and partly just as a feel-good vanity thing.
+This summer, I started working on a small tool for collecting various metrics on my websites and this blog to see what posts are popular and also just to have a better understanding of how people use my sites.
+It's grown into a very useful tool for me and I've recently released the first major version of it, so I thought I'd write a bit about it.

 {{ figure(caption = "The Liwan Dashboard for one of my websites.", position="center", src="./dashboard.jpg") }}

 Over the last ~5 years, I've tried out probably ten different analytics platforms after bailing on Google Analytics due to privacy concerns, but nothing ticked all the boxes for me:

 **I wanted strong privacy guarantees**.
 First of all, because it should be the default across all websites, but also because of how (rightfully) painful GDPR compliance can be when you collect too much data.
 I don't need to know your IP address or your browsing habits.
-There's no real reason for this data to leave my server; even when anonymized, there's always a risk of being misused.
+There's no real reason for this data to leave my server; even when anonymized, there's always a risk of it being misused.

 **It should be set and forget**.
 I love that self-contained, statically linked binaries are making a comeback due to being the default with "newer" languages such as Go and Rust, which is fantastic for self-hosted software.
 Around the time I started working on this project, DuckDB 1.0 was also announced and later released, which seemed like a perfect tool for this.
 I value a simple setup process more than the ability to hyper-scale prematurely and endlessly customize everything.

-**Truly Open Source**: One of my favorite tools I tried was [fathom analytics](https://usefathom.com/), which sadly (and understandably) switched to a completely closed source, cloud model.
+**Truly Open Source**: One of my favorite tools I tried was [fathom analytics](https://usefathom.com/), which sadly (but understandably) switched to a completely closed source SaaS model.
 I want to 'own' the data, even if the user's data is eventually anonymized; it's hard to trust what's happening on a server I don't control.
-I really like [plausible](https://plausible.io/)'s open core model; I just want something that is a bit more lightweight.
+I really like [plausible](https://plausible.io/)'s open core model but I wanted something a bit more lightweight and opinionated.

 **Multi Website**: As I mentioned, I want to aggregate data from 10+ different sites, so multi-website support also had to be great.
 One platform I experimented with early on was (GoatCounter)[https://www.goatcounter.com/].
 While the UI is bare bones, it's also very lightweight and available with an embedded database.
-Sadly, it does not offer multi-website support and is generally not as feature-rich as I would like.
+Sadly, it does not offer great multi-website support and is generally not as feature-rich as I would like.

-Setting out with those and some more goals in mind, I started building [Liwan.dev](https://liwan.dev), which, as often happens, had a lot of feature creep but is now finally in a state where it could also be useful for a lot of small to medium sites.
+Setting out with those and some more goals in mind, I started building [Liwan.dev](https://liwan.dev), which, as often happens, had a lot of feature creep but now ended up in a place I'm very happy with.

 # Simple Software